Elisa2515/data_science_2025_spring/challenges/c12-policing-assignment.md

 - How does controlling for found contraband affect the `subject_race` terms in the model?
   - The race coefficients shrink
-  - This means about 40% of racial disparity in arrests can be statistically explained by contraband discovery.
+  - This means racial disparity in arrests can be statistically explained by contraband discovery.
 - What does the *finding of contraband* tell us about the stop?
 What does it *not* tell us about the stop?
   - The finding of the contraband means it is evidence of a crime.